 - It also acts as a natural antbiotic which can help with health problems such as gastric inflammation, hemorrhoids and dizzines.

 - It lowers bad cholesterol and increases good cholesterol

-- Corriander can also serve like relaxation therapy, because it contains kaempferol.
+- Coriander can also serve like relaxation therapy, because it contains kaempferol.
 Kaempferol stimulates the serotonin and dopamine which both are substances that make us feel happy, so its pretty much like eating chocolate haha.

 - Because of its antibacterial properties, coriander juice is very effective in treating urinary tract infections.

-Like we said before, life is about Balance so never stop improving your health, but do it with kindness.
+Like we said before, life is about balance so never stop improving your health, but do it with kindness.